-Native plants are generally defined as plants that were present in North America before the arrival of European colonists.
+Native plants are generally defined as plants present in North America before the arrival of European colonists.
 Non-native plants are also called exotic plants, and most of them come from Asia or Western Europe.
-Exotic plants can be, but are not always, invasive.
-The term “invasive” describes an exotic plant that has no natural predators, competitors or diseases in its new environment.
+Exotic plants can be but are not always invasive.
+The term "invasive" describes an exotic plant that has no natural predators, competitors, or diseases in its new environment.
 There is, therefore, nothing to keep it in check, and it quickly takes over the area.
-Kudzu, the “vine that ate the South” is an infamous example of an invasive plant.
+Kudzu, the "vine that ate the South," is an infamous example of an invasive plant.
 Such plants can become a threat to native species.

 Reduced use of pesticides and fertilizers helps the environment.
 Fertilizers that get in water trigger the production of nutrients which deplete the oxygen in the water.
 That, in turn, kills the fish and other creatures living in the water.
 Pesticides are often poisonous to many other animals besides the ones they are designed to kill.
 Decreasing the use of fertilizers and pesticides thus benefits the environment.
 Since native plants need less fertilizer and pesticides planting them also helps the environment.
 Plants also stabilize the ground and prevent erosion.

 Planting a wide array of native plants results in a healthier yard than a lawn with one or two species.
 Yards with lots of plant species have fewer problems with diseases or pests; A yard with lots of different native plant species is likely to attract predators that eat insect pests.
 A yard with a diverse number of plant species is expected to draw an equally diverse community of animals.
 That reduces the chances of anyone species completely dominating the yard.